✦ v2.1.1 · Free & open source

 Works in Chrome, Edge, and Firefox.
 No accounts.
 No signup.

-Pin Dripwriter Origin to your toolbar so it's one click away from any Google Doc.
+Pin Dripwriter Origin to your toolbar from the puzzle-piece menu so it's one click away.

-Open a Google Doc, paste text into the popup, tune the sliders, press Start.
+Open a Google Doc, paste your text into the popup, tune the sliders, and press Start.

 Free, open source, runs entirely in your browser.
 Install once, tune once, paste forever.